athos/pogonos/README.md

 - Fast but clean implementation
 - User-friendly error messages for parsing errors
 - Handy API for use from the CLI
-- Supports Clojure, ClojureScript and self-hosted ClojureScript
+- Supports Clojure, ClojureScript, self-hosted ClojureScript and Babashka

 ## Project status